srid/neuron/guide/install.md

 Proceed to the [[tutorial]].

 [^nix]: Nix is a general package manager that you can use to manage other software and services as well.
 [See here](https://github.com/srid/neuron/issues/193#issuecomment-629557917).
-If you do not wish to install Nix, try the [[[c6176636]]].
+If you do not wish to install Nix, try the [[[docker]]].